jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2016-01-25-UofTHacks/index.md

 First off, we decided against using OpenGL and switched to WebGL because the team lacked major experience with C++.
-Being the one experience with OpenGL, Max went off to learn how to implement WebGL, while the rest of us thought about the implementation details in javascript.
+Being the one experience with OpenGL, Max went off to learn how to implement WebGL, while the rest of us thought about the implementation details in JavaScript.
 We decided on creating a very elementary model of a human being: some joint and limb objects connected together where only the joint objects can be rotated.
 The best way of implementing such a structure would be to use a tree.
 The hip joint would be the root of the tree and it would be connected to the